dweb-camp-2019/meshnet/prodnet/README.md

 ### MikroTik Wireless Wire (60 GHz)

-TODO
+These are pre-configured devices that operate at 60 GHz to form a gigabit wireless link at distances ~100 m.
+They between 700-900 Mbps even when alignment is a little off and have LEDs to indicate link quality.
+The pair has management IP addresses of `192.168.88.2` and `192.168.88.3`, when can be accessed via the ESPRESSObin via SSH as `admin` user, but this usually isn't necessary as they should "just work" as if it is an actual ethernet cable.

+### Ethernet Cable

+Yes.
+If distances allow, you can just use an ethernet cable to link two nodes.
+Remember the maximum distance for ethernet cables to work reliably is 100 m.
+I have run into trouble at smaller distances when also doing PoE.

 ## Access Point Radios

-We use two models of radios depending on whether we need wireless coverage all around the antenna (omnidirectional) or an area within a 120 degree cone (sector).
+We use three models of radios depending on whether we need wireless coverage all around the antenna (omnidirectional) or an area within a 120 degree cone (sector).

-### MikroTik OmniTIK 5 PoE ac (Omnidirectional)
+### MikroTik OmniTIK 5 PoE ac (Outdoor Omnidirectional)

 TODO

-### MikroTik mANTBox 15s (Sector)
+### MikroTik mANTBox 15s (Outdoor Sector)

+TODO

+### MikroTik cAP ac (Indoor Omnidirectional)

 TODO